nusco/narjillos/backlog.md

 ###Physicist

 * Uniform measure units (instead of had-hoc clipping and multiplying all over the place)
-* Fix "shaking" of limbs in some Narjillos
+* Fix "shaking" of limbs in some Narjillos?

 ###Speed Demon